risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-show-create-view.md

 ---
 id: sql-show-create-view
 title: SHOW CREATE VIEW
-description: See the query used to create the specified view.
+description: Show the query used to create the specified view.
 slug: /sql-show-create-view
 ---